Three Questions for Your Family Lawyer

 Would you trust a “jack of all trades” lawyer (e.g., “your lawyer for life”) to appreciate all of the nuances and complexity of family law?
 Would you rely on your family doctor to guide you through a double-bypass heart surgery?
 Of course not.

-For these reasons, if you have a family law issue, you should ask these questions of the lawyers you are considering regarding the experience:
+For these reasons, if you have a family law issue, you should ask these questions of the family lawyers you are considering regarding the experience:

 (a) How much of their practice is devoted to family law?